Ultra-composable management systems

 • a status (e.g., “submitted”)

 Actions and statuses are paired—so, for example, “approve” sets an invoice’s status to “approved”.
-Privileges can also be filtered on additional fields.
+Tasks can also be filtered on additional fields.

 A user can hold multiple roles, while a position can inherit from other positions, making the system efficient to configure, especially at scale.